Need help with your tracker or account? Get Support

 If your active dog has a tendency to run off; invest in a GPS tracker so you can always keep track of your furry friend.

 Why walk your dog?

 There are plenty of reasons why walking your dog regularly is great for your dog.
 Some of these reasons are health-related and others come down to your dog’s discipline.
 Walking your dog on a leash can help your dog develop discipline while they walk beside you and at your pace.

 Is there anything to keep in mind while walking your dog?
 As always, safety comes first.

 Try off-leash dog walks only when you are in safe, non-populated areas and are sure your dog won’t run away.

 If your dog does run away, don’t punish them.
 It’s important that your dog does not associate their return with any feeling of guilt or anger.
 Also, if you notice that your dog has a tendency towards running away, keep them on a leash at all times.
 Another tip for keeping your dog safe is to make sure to teach him the basic safety commands.
 Not only are they easy to teach, but they can also prevent dangerous situations for you and your furry friend.

 Walking your dog is a big part of a dog parent’s life.
 A simple walk contributes to improving your dog’s social behavior as well as strengthening the bond that ties you two together.
 If you see dog walks as fun moments in the day you can have fun while working towards keeping your dog healthy.

 Walking your pup can also help reduce destructive chewing or scratching (should this be an issue your dog is facing).

-However, the benefits of walking your dog well and on a regular basis are not just for your dog.
-Spending time outside while you walk your dog, in fact, can boost your fitness as well as increase your overall sense of well-being.
+But the benefits are not just for your dog!
+Spending time outside while you walk your dog, in fact, can boost your fitness and overall sense of well-being.
 Daily walks can lower blood pressure, strengthen your bones and slash your diabetes risk.
 So… what are you waiting for?
 Grab your Tractive GPS tracker and go for your next outdoor adventure together right now!